Norost/nrfs/Specification/object_store.rst

 * Magic string: Must always be "NRFSNRFS"

+* Ver.: The version of the data storage format.
+  Must have the value 0 as of writing.

 * Ciph: Cipher algorithm to use to decrypt the header and records.

   All header data from byte 64 to the end of the block is encrypted.